Close

 Project hosted by

-Participation fee EUR 250 (Euros).
+articipation fee EUR 400 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-The participation fee does not include the transportation from Reykjavík to the camp and back, which will cost EUR 75 (Euros) one way or EUR 150 (Euros) both ways.
+It includes transportation from the meeting point to the camp (on the first day) and the night photography workshop.

 Dates